 The increasing complexity of embedded products has strained the traditional approach to software development.
-Modeling and simulation acts as a powerful way to diagram complex systems and provide the ability to validate a design before implementing in software.
+Modeling and simulation act as a powerful way to diagram complex systems and provides the ability to validate a design before implementing software.
 Rapid prototyping uses models to simulate systems early in the design phase to help flush out issues before significant amounts of engineering time have been applied to the development of the product.
 Modeling and simulation is used throughout the development cycle, including the validation phase to allow testing of the software within a simulated plant model interfacing to actual hardware-in-the-loop (HIL).

 Interested in the Benefits of Model Based Design?

 Modeling And Simulation – The Cornerstone Of MBD

 MBD methodology shifts software defect detection earlier into the software development cycle

 The current generation of automated code-generators produce tight and efficient embedded code

 MBD refocuses an engineering organization around the design and behavior of the system it controls

 Product simulation enables earlier product prototyping and faster product to market opportunities

 Modeling and simulation have become an essential element of embedded product development due to the enhancements in cost, quality, and time to market that it can bring.
 A MBD methodology enhances the role of subject matter experts to define the required behaviors of the combined hardware and software controls system.
 Early prototyping of controls software design enhances product capability, while simulation testing at all levels of development enhances the product quality and reduces development costs and bottlenecks.